zvictor/brainyduck/docs/README.md

 By default, your SDK files will be cached at `./node_modules/brainyduck/.cache`. _Note that you can customize it by defining a different value to the `BRAINYDUCK_CACHE` env var._

-Most of the times you are developing you **don't need to worry about the location of those files as Faugra manages them for you** internally.
+Most of the times you are developing you **don't need to worry about the location of those files as Brainyduck manages them for you** internally.
 Sometimes, however, (specially when bundling your projects) you might need to think on how to move them around and make sure that they stay available to your code regardless of changes in the environment.

 For such cases, there a few strategies you can choose from: